 Defendants: Deniz Yücel

-Media Outlet and Position: Die Welt – Journalist
+Media Outlets and Positions: Die Welt – Journalist

-Prior to his arrest, Yücel had reported on emails leaked by leftist hacker collective RedHack that purportedly were from the account of Turkish Energy Minister Berat Albayrak, the son-in-law of President Recep Tayyip Erdoğan.
-Yücel reportedly faces charges that carry up to eighteen years jail term.
+Meanwhile, Yücel was found guilty on other charges of “spreading terrorist propaganda” in a separate case for his reporting on emails leaked by leftist hacker collective RedHack that were from the account of Turkish Energy Minister Berat Albayrak, the son-in-law of President Recep Tayyip Erdoğan.
+The court sentenced him to 3 years in prison.